-The SIRC is not only an NIMH-funded conference series, but also a contingent of experts whose collective interest is in advancing the field of implementation with a focus on Evidence Based Psychosocial Intervention implementation efficiency and research methodology issues.
+The SIRC is a contingent of experts whose collective interest is in advancing the field of implementation with a focus on Evidence Based Psychosocial Intervention implementation efficiency and research methodology issues.
 The core group of the SIRC has worked hard to invite experts in the field who together constitute the Network of Expertise (NoE).

 The Network of Expertise (NoE) includes SIRC members in the following roles: